-The explosion of no and low alcohol wines that have hit the marketplace in recent years means that designated drivers and grape lovers everywhere can finally ditch the tomato juice and sugar laden fizzy pop in favour of something far more sophisticated and complex.
+An explosion of no and low alcohol wines has hit the marketplace in recent years.
+Designated drivers and grape lovers everywhere can finally ditch the tomato juice and fizzy pop in favour of something far more sophisticated and complex.
 This Dry January 2022, we explore the many great no and low wines in our North South Wines portfolio.

-From alcohol-free Cava alternatives to low alcohol Pinot Noir, the wine industry is really turning up the dial when it comes to no/low beverage production.
+From alcohol-free Cava to low alcohol Pinot Noir, the wine industry is turning up the dial when it comes to no/low beverage production.
 This, as a result, is opening huge opportunities for retailers and hospitality businesses alike.
 In particular, Dry January 2022 sales might see huge uplifts.

 Dry January sales

-Indeed, the growth rate forecast for low/no wine by IWSR for the next five years (2021–25) is 15 per cent per annum on average, compared with less than 1 per cent per annum for total wine volume.
+Indeed, the growth rate forecast for low/no wine by IWSR for the next five years (2021–25) is 15% per annum on average.

-For wine sellers this is great news as it means the quality and choice of no and low alcohol varieties could mean they get to see dry January out each year without seeing sales dry up.
+For wine sellers, this is great news as it means the quality and choice of no and low alcohol varieties could mean they get to see Dry January out each year without sales drying up.

 So, what are consumers likely to be looking for from their no and low alcoholic tipple?

 - Best of both worlds

 Research shows that no-alcohol people seeking to moderate their alcohol consumption prefer low/no options.
 So, low alcohol varieties are likely to grow in popularity.